JanssenProject/jans/docs/cedarling/patterns/annotation-workflow.md

   it against the session instead and the first approval covers every withdrawal after it.
 - when.
 Expire it, for the same reason a challenge expires.

-If you want any of that enforced by the policy rather than around it, put it in the context and test it there: an `approvals` set of `"finance_lead:<withdrawal-id>"` values is crude but reviewable, and a policy can compare it against the withdrawal being authorized.
+To have the policy enforce the binding rather than trust the application to, put the binding in the context as a value the policy can compare.
+Cedar has no string concatenation, so the policy cannot assemble `"finance_lead:<withdrawal-id>"` itself: the application resolves the approval record for *this* withdrawal and passes what it found, for instance `context.approvals` holding only the roles whose stored approval matches this withdrawal's id and amount.
+The set then means "approved, for this request", and `contains("finance_lead")` is a claim the policy can trust.

 Several independent conditions can escalate to different people.
-If a second `forbid` covered, say, a newly added destination account, a withdrawal that is both large and newly routed would trip both policies, and `annotations_by_policy` hands back both groups with their own SLAs, so the application requests both approvals rather than picking one. `annotations_map` cannot do that: it keeps one `approver_group`, and the withdrawal proceeds once a single approval lands.
+If a second `forbid` covered a newly added destination account, a withdrawal that is both large and newly routed would trip both policies, and `annotations_by_policy` hands back both groups with their own SLAs, so the application requests both approvals at once.

+`annotations_map` does not let it: one `approver_group` survives, so the application asks for one approval.
+Cedar still refuses the retry, because the second `forbid` is untouched, and the user waits out an approval only to be denied again by an obstacle nobody mentioned.
+The failure is a stuck flow rather than an over-authorization, and it is invisible until somebody sits through it.

 ## Part 3: Break-Glass Access